 Report: Audit Committees Have Significantly Increased Transparency of External Audit Oversight

 “Audit committees play important roles in enhancing audit quality and representing investor interests, so it is encouraging to observe how public companies continue to shed more light on audit committee practices,” said CAQ Executive Director Cindy Fornelli.
+“With both robust data and specific examples of meaningful disclosure, the Audit Committee Transparency Barometer can be a resource for companies and audit committees looking to enhance how they communicate to investors, regulators, and others.”

 Each year since 2014, the Barometer has measured the robustness of proxy disclosures among companies in the S&P Composite 1500.
 This index is comprised of the S&P 500 (large-cap companies), the S&P MidCap 400, and the S&P SmallCap 600.